Deep learning insights into cosmological structure formation: Abstract

 \section{Abstract}

-While the evolution of linear initial conditions present in the early universe into extended halos of dark matter at late times can be computed using cosmological simulations, a theoretical understanding of this complex process remains elusive.
-Here, we build a deep learning framework to learn this non-linear relationship, and develop techniques to physically interpret the learnt mapping.
-A three-dimensional convolutional neural network (CNN) is trained to predict the mass of dark matter halos from the initial conditions.
-We find no change in the predictive accuracy of the model if we retrain the model removing anisotropic information from the inputs.
-This suggests that the features learnt by the CNN are equivalent to spherical averages over the initial conditions.
-Our results indicate that interpretable deep learning frameworks can provide a powerful tool for extracting insight into cosmological structure formation.
+The evolution of linear initial conditions present in the early universe into extended halos of dark matter at late times can be computed using cosmological simulations.
+However, a theoretical understanding of this complex process remains elusive; in particular, the role of anisotropic information in the initial conditions in establishing the final mass of dark matter halos remains a long-standing puzzle.
+Here, we build a deep learning framework to investigate this question.
+We train a three-dimensional convolutional neural network (CNN) to predict the mass of dark matter halos from the initial conditions, and quantify in full generality the amounts of information in the isotropic and anisotropic aspects of the initial density field about final halo masses.
+We find that anisotropies add a small, albeit statistically significant amount of information over that contained within spherical averages of the density field about final halo mass.
+However, the overall scatter in the final mass predictions does not change qualitatively with this additional information, only decreasing from 0.9 dex to 0.7 dex.
+Given such a small improvement, our results demonstrate that isotropic aspects of the initial density field essentially saturate the relevant information about final halo mass.
+Therefore, instead of searching for information directly encoded in initial conditions anisotropies, a more promising route to accurate, fast halo mass predictions is to add approximate dynamical information based e.g. on perturbation theory.
+More broadly, our results indicate that deep learning frameworks can provide a powerful tool for extracting physical insight into cosmological structure formation.